pyta-uoft/pyta/python_ta/reporters/README.md

 As of now, the `ColorReporter` has been configured to print out detailed information on each code and style error message produced by PyTA.
-As before, message are separated into code errors and style errors, and further sorted by type.
+As before, messages are separated into code errors and style errors, and further sorted by type.
 The new `ColorReporter` colour-codes these messages, using red for code error messages (and error codes) and blue for style error messages (and error codes).<sup>1</sup>